FailAcademy/learning/web-dev-foundation/_lessons/week-06/01-programming-basics.md

 Your second task is to make sure you have fun with this :)

+---

-## Lab Activity
+## Homework

-This lesson's lab is a choose-your-own-adventure activity.
+This lesson's homework is a choose-your-own-adventure activity.
 You can create anything you want using Scratch (a game, an animated story, etc.) as long as it meets the following criteria:

 - You must use at least two sprites, at least one of which must resemble something other than a cat
 - You must use at least three functions total (i.e., not necessarily three per sprite)
 - You must use at least one condition, one loop, and one variable

+---

 ## Additional Resources